 Buyers are becoming more sophisticated, and understanding consumer behaviour is the key to a successful marketing and sales strategy.
-Here’s some key insights into internet, mobile and social media usage in 2021.
+Here’s some key insights into internet, mobile, and social media usage in 2022.

 The rise of the internet has turned the traditional path to purchase on its head, as buyers are becoming increasingly well-informed.
 The modern consumer sees straight through traditional push-marketing tactics, and has much higher expectations when it comes to your brand’s value proposition.
-This coupled with the fact that we are online more this year than ever due to the pandemic means that your online presence is vital to your companies success.
+This, coupled with the fact that we are online more this year than ever due to the pandemic, means that your online presence is vital to your company’s success.

 Global Internet Usage

-According to Live Internet Stats, Google receives over 92 000 searches per second on any given day and research from Oberlo shows the fun fact that around 7.2 percent of this traffic comes from people Googling the term “Google”.
+According to Live Internet Stats, Google receives over 100,721 searches per second on any given day and research from Oberlo shows the fun fact that around 16.3 percent of Google's organic traffic in the US comes from people Googling the term “Google.”

-Here’s a look at some of the stats from the 2021 We Are Social state of digital global report :
+Here’s a look at some of the stats from 2022 We Are Social state of digital global report :